AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Suspension of license, registration, and license plates

-Your suspension will end once you pay the fees and furnish an SR-22, which your insurance company will file with the state’s DMV electronically.
+Your suspension will end once you pay the fees and furnish an SR-22, which your insurance company will file electronically with the state’s DMV.

-Let’s say you get into a car accident, and the law enforcement officer requires you to show proof of insurance or payment of the fee.
-If you don’t provide this proof within 30 days of the accident, it’s a Class 2 misdemeanor, resulting in either or both of:
+If you get into a car accident, and law enforcement requires proof of insurance or payment of the fee, failing to provide this proof within 30 days of the accident results in a Class 2 misdemeanor, which could lead to:

 • Fine: $1,000 maximum1